frost-tb-voo/mastodon-http-local/README.md

 **Use only for testing or development.**
 For example, use in the following situations:

-- Create a single mastodon instance in your home local intra network.
+- Create a mastodon instance in your home local intra network.
 - Create federatable mastodon instances in docker local networks.

 ## Requirement